rayaneghilene/ENSEA_AI_Labs/README.md

 ## TP1: Introduction to AI

-In this lab, you will be introduced to the world of Deep Learning with the exploration of two techniques:
+This Lab is an introduction to the world of Deep Learning with the exploration of two techniques:

 - Training an inverting Neuron
 - Neural Style Transfer.

 ## TP2: Sentiment Analysis

-In this lab, you will be performing Sentiment Analysis using two types of Neural Nets:
+Sentiment Analysis using two types of Neural Nets:

 - Feed Forward Networks
 - Convolutional Neural Networks

 ## TP3: Language Models

-In this lab, you will be creating a Language Model using two methods:
+Creation of a Language Model using two methods:

 - N-grams
 - Feed Forward Networks

 ## TP4: Recommending a Spotify Playlist

-In this lab, you will be creating a Deep RecSys Model performing recommendation on Spotify Data.
+Creation of a Deep RecSys Model performing recommendation on Spotify Data.

-Slides for this lab can be found in [Recommendation Part 1](TP4_Recommending_Spotify_Playlist/Recommendation_Part1.pdf).

 ## TP5: Graph Neural Network for Recommendation

-In this lab, you will be creating a Deep Graph RecSys Model performing recommendation on MovieLens Dataset.
+creation of a Deep Graph RecSys Model performing recommendation on MovieLens Dataset.

 ## Why it matters